iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 2. What will be the function of your engineered biological system?
 3. How will you build your design?
 4. How will you test the function of your design?
 5. What will your experimental data look like if the design is working as intended?
+What will the data look like if the design was built incorrectly?

 ## Anderson Promoter Data

-Before we start modeling expression, we will look at some previous promoter strength data on the Anderson promoters.
+Before we start modeling expression, we will look at some previous data on the strength of the Anderson promoters.

 | Anderson Promoter | RFP (AU) | Relative Strength |
 | --- | --- | --- |